 It is our mission to produce dogs with sound temperaments, tremendous drive and courage, with the intelligence to become great family members and hunters of all game desired by the owner.
 Our primary goal is to produce extremely versatile hunting companions, and we validate our breeding program through NAVHDA, other hunt test/field trial organizations, and most importantly with many days in the field.

 Tommy Wisdom has been involved with the breeding and training of fine gun dogs for over fifty years.
 He has owned the finest bloodines of Pointers, Setters, and German Shorthaired Pointers.
 Tommy Wisdom and David Egger teamed up in 1996 due to their shared passion of hunting with the versatile gun dog, in particular, the German Shorthaired Pointer.
-Due to Tommy’s extensive knowledge of dogs and performance bloodlines, he oversees the breeding and whelping of all Rio Concho dogs.
+Due to Tommy’s extensive knowledge of dogs and performance bloodlines, he has overseen the breeding and whelping of all Rio Concho dogs.
 Tommy began his breeding program with Southern Starr's Concho Freida, a bitch who would attain an impressive eight field trial placements her derby year to include winning the Joe Eden’s State Classic and the Cass Flanagan Memorial Classic.
 She also placed 3rd in the Mid-South Regional Derby in Wilma, LA.
 This qualified her as the only GSP in the nation to compete at the National Derby Championship (NBHA) running primarily against English Pointers.
 She also was a NAVHDA UT Prz III dog.
 Her drive was off the charts.
 She was a wonderful house pet and fetched the morning paper without fail.
 She was a blue hen bitch who produced NAVHDA Breeder’s award litters, and it seemed she produced wonderful pups no matter which sire she was bred to.
-In 2009, David and Tommy registered the Rio Concho Kennel name, with the North American Versatile Hunting Dog Association.
+In 2009, we registered the Rio Concho Kennel name, with the North American Versatile Hunting Dog Association.
+Tommy has since retired from breeding dogs, but we continue to move forward in producing fine and truly versatile hunting companions.

 David has dedicated his life to the training of working breeds and successfully campaigned dogs in NAVHDA hunt tests, AKC Field Trials, Retriever Hunt Tests, VDD Hunt Tests, Police K9 Competition, as well as guiding wild bird hunts and preserve hunts.
 David has trained dogs to the level of Hunting Retriever Champion, NAVHDA Utility, and several field trial winning dogs.
 He retired from a 21 1/2 year Law Enforcement career and his last ten years of service was spent as the K9 Unit Supervisor/Trainer over four dual purpose Police Service Dog Teams, certified in Patrol Apprehension and Narcotics Detection.
 We have assembled a team of trainers who understand animal behavior, are avid bird dog men, and spend several days a week in the bird fields.